lukemorton/lukemorton.co.uk/posts/2013-11-14-more-methods-more-problems.md

 think this is okay and let me explain why.

 The methods `#find_one_by_id` and `#find_by_ids` are
-standalone but will share the collection object injected so this is one bit of logic that would need to be repeated or inherited if we split this class into two.
+standalone but will share the collection instance injected so this is one bit of logic that would need to be repeated or inherited if we split this class into two.